 Why it Matters

-Following the Deepwater Horizon explosion and oil spill, the Department of the Interior (DOI) issued rules and guidance to fill glaring regulatory gaps in emergency response and operational oversight.
+Following the Deepwater Horizon explosion and oil spill, the Department of the Interior (DOI) underwent a significant reorganization (not discussed in detail here) and issued rules and guidance to fill regulatory gaps in emergency response and operational oversight.
 Meanwhile, President Obama removed certain areas of the outer continental shelf from oil and gas development, because of i) their proximity to productive fisheries, ii) their ecological value, or iii) their being too remote and rugged to support a proper response to spills and other accidents.
 (The outer continental shelf or OCS consists of “all submerged lands lying seaward of state coastal waters…under U.S. jurisdiction.”)
 Rolling back these rules and designations increases risks both to offshore oil worker safety and to the economic value of US oceans and coastal areas unrelated to oil and gas development as well as the ecological well-being of those areas.

-May 1, 2017 Interior Secretary Zinke issues Secretarial Order 3350 instructing the agencies under his purview on how to implement the Executive Order.
-These two orders kick off numerous actions related to leasing, regulatory rollback efforts, and permitting described in more detail under the History section below.
+Trump’s April 28, 2017 Executive Order 13795 directed the Department of Interior to reconsider efforts to limit or regulate offshore oil and gas development.
+Interior Secretary Zinke’s May 1, 2017 Secretarial Order 3350 instructed its sub-agencies on how to implement the Executive Order.
+These two orders kick off numerous actions related to leasing, regulatory rollback efforts, and permitting.
 We have split these actions into three pages covering activities related to the following categories:

 - Review of Marine Natural Resources and Sanctuaries: Information about the Department of Commerce’s review of marine monuments and sanctuaries is contained in our separate post tracking the review of all national monuments and sanctuaries (both marine and onshore).